theorlbooth/Find-A-Pint/README.md

 This both has a function which sends the confirmation email on account creation and also confirms their account and changes the user model on the second function.
 The second function is called by the user clicking the url in the confirmation email.

-Another victory we had was creating a function that allowed for a message which contents could vary, we used this for landlords sending out notes to their subscribers.
+Another victory we had was creating a function that allowed for a message which contents could vary; we used this for landlords sending out notes to their subscribers.

 The backend function looked like this, as you can see it gets the message from the request body.
 ```